KDAB/cxx-qt/book/src/concepts/generated_qobject.md

 The C++ object will defer any state to the Rust struct, and is therefore only a thin wrapper.

+> **📝 Note**: The inner Rust struct of the QObject is owned by that QObject.
+So when the C++ object is destructed the inner Rust struct will be dropped as well.

 > See [`extern "RustQt"`](../bridge/extern_rustqt.md) for details on implementing properties, invokables, and signals.

 > See [nested objects](./nested_objects.md) for referencing another `QObject`.